camunda/blog.camunda.org/content/post/2016/03/camunda-bpm-750-alpha3-released.md

 Camunda 7.5.0-alpha3 is here.
 The highlights of this release are:

 * New Design for Camunda Tasklist
+* New Accessibility Features for Tasklist Users
 * New Cockpit Dashboard
 * Improved Support for Multi Tenancy
-* Accessibility Features for Tasklist Users
 * More Powerful Process Instance Migration
 * [18 Bug Fixes](https://app.camunda.com/jira/issues/?jql=issuetype%20%3D%20%22Bug%20Report%22%20AND%20fixVersion%20%3D%207.5.0-alpha3)